Correct-Syntax/correct-syntax.github.io/content/posts/journey-behind-velocity-lapse-part-1.md

 Obviously, the app couldn't be released without a way to export the timelapse to video, so I needed to think of another way.

 After a lot of searching, I came to a small package called [bitmap2video](https://github.com/israel-fl/bitmap2video) which looked like it might do the trick.
-However, since it was written in Kotlin, it wouldn't mean switching the existing code from Java to Kotlin.
+However, since it was written in Kotlin, it would mean switching the existing code from Java to Kotlin.

 I decided to go for it and embrace it as an unexpected opportunity to learn Kotlin.

 First, I did a bunch of extensive testing to verify that it didn't produce artifacts like jcodec.
 I did end up having to fix some depreciated code and fix a few things to make it work, but came to the conclusion that with some more customization it would indeed work.